Developing Built-in Web Apps

 README.md

-This file provides general information of the web app.
+This file provides overall information about the app.

 Caution